susannalles/DHPracticum_Spring23/schedule.md

   - Drucker, Johanna.
 "Chapter 2 Data Modeling and Use." *The Digital Humanities Coursebook: An Introduction to Digital Methods for Research and Scholarship*.
 Routledge, 2021.

 2. Hands-on:
+  - Basic tasks for text analysis with the command line.
   - Install [AntConc](https://www.laurenceanthony.net/software/antconc/)
   - Froehlich, Heather. “[Corpus Analysis with Antconc](https://programminghistorian.org/en/lessons/corpus-analysis-with-antconc).” *Programming Historian*, no. 4, 2015.